avivrosenberg/avivr.net-quartz/content/Posts/2019-10-17 MLE, MAP and Bayesian Regression.md

 ## The probabilistic view

-Let's go a bit deeper and consider the actual assumptions being made in order to formulate the supervised learning problem.
+Let's go a bit deeper and consider the actual assumptions being made to formulate the supervised learning problem.

 Suppose we further assume that given an input feature $\vec{x}$, the label is generated by a deterministic function with some additive zero-mean Gaussian noise:
 $$